 Flavors: Sweet, Neutral

-Caution: Generally considered very safe.
+Caution: Considered safe.
 Extreme usage has been shown to cause nausea, vomiting, diarrhea, numbness of limbs.

 History/Folklore: Societies in Euro-Asia and Africa have used cannabis as a hallucinogen since prehistoric times.
 In 2007, British researchers used Delphic analysis to determine that cannabis has a lower risk factor for dependence than nicotine or alcohol.